 - type 2 diabetes that is already well controlled by diet alone

-- serious complications with your diabetes or diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies accumulate in the blood - you may notice this as an unusual fruity odour on your breath)
+- serious complications with your diabetes or any type of metabolic acidosis such as lactic acidosis, diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies accumulate in the blood – you may notice this as an unusual fruity odour on your breath)

 - kidney failure or severe kidney disease

 - dehydration (for instance due to persistent or severe vomiting or diarrhoea)

 - shock from severe injury or blood loss

 - certain heart or blood circulation problems, including a recent heart attack or heart failure (when the heart fails to pump blood effectively)

 - blood clots in the lungs (symptoms include coughing, shortness of breath, chest pain and a fast heart rate), severe breathing difficulties

 - inflammation of the pancreas (symptoms include severe upper stomach pain, often with nausea and vomiting) if associated with severe infection or hypoxia (lack of oxygen)

 Do not take Diaformin XR and Diaformin XR 1000 if you need to have major surgery or an examination such as an X-ray or a scan requiring an injection of iodinated contrast (dye).

 You must stop taking Diaformin XR and Diaformin XR 1000 for a certain period of time before and after the examination or the surgery.
 Your doctor will decide whether you need any other treatment for this time.
 It is important that you follow your doctor's instructions precisely.